 Mineral exploration and development in Canada are subject to various federal and provincial and local laws and regulations relating to the protection of the environment.
 These laws impose high standards on the mineral industry to monitor and report the results to regulatory authorities, to reduce or eliminate certain effects on land, water or air, to rehabilitate temporary disturbance from exploration activities, and to reduce the risk of worker accidents.
 A violation of these laws may result in the imposition of fines and other penalties.
-There can be no assurance that the Company will be able to meet all the regulatory requirements in a timely manner or without significant expense or that the regulatory requires licenses and permits from various governmental authorities to carry out exploration activities on its projects.
+There can be no assurance that the Company will be able to meet all the regulatory requirements in a timely manner or without significant expense or that the regulatory requirements will not change to prohibit the Company from proceeding with certain exploration activities.
+The Company requires licenses and permits from various governmental authorities to carry out exploration activities on its projects.
 Obtaining permits can be a complex, time-consuming process.
 There can be no assurance that the Company will be able to obtain the necessary licences and permits on acceptable terms, in a timely manner or at all.